The cost of moving from Google Fonts to self-hosted web fonts

 I recently launched a new design for this site, and as part of the release I wanted to push even more performance improvements.

-It's fair to say the previous version was using Google Fonts, and was already in good shape, with a perfect score and good numbers in performance measuring tools like Lighthouse.
+It's fair to say the previous version was using Google Fonts, and was already in good shape, with a perfect score and good numbers in performance measuring tools like Lighthouse and Web Page Test.

 I described my font strategy several times in articles and talks, which included loading the stylesheet without blocking text content, switching to the custom font only when it is ready, and saving the stylesheet rules with web storage to prevent text flickering while navigating through the site.